fancydos/f5-agility-labs-sslo/docs/class1/module3/lab1.rst

    |image64|

 #.
-Expand the macros :guilabel:`Service Chain Intercepted` and `Service
+Expand the macros :guilabel:`Service Chain Intercepted` and
-   Chain Not Intercepted`
+   :guilabel:`Service Chain Not Intercepted`

    |image65|